Windows

 FlexxAgent Analyzer Process (user)

-- Data is collected locally every 15 seconds.
+- Local data collection: every 15 seconds.

-These values can be adjusted in Settings
+These values can be modified in the Settings

 Supported versions